terralang/terra/docs/getting-started.md

         a = a + 1
     end

-Terra also includes `for` loop.
+Terra also includes `for` loops, **but with different behavior from Lua**.
 This example counts from 0 up to but not including 10:

     for i = 0,10 do
         C.printf("%d\n",i)